caarlos0-graveyard/java-best-practices/README.md

 I will not enter in details about that.
 You could just Google about the 80c/120c rules.

-## This if for disambiguation only
+## This is for disambiguation only

 That's it.
 Don't use `this` keyword with the purpose to make it more readable, you are doing the opposite.